OpenBlockMesh/OBM-Fabric-GKE-HL-v0.5/README.md

 * jamesbuckett/fabric-peer
 * jamesbuckett/fabric-baseimage

-The metadate label : version: "08122016" is used to version these images.
+The metadata label : version: "08122016" is used to version these images.

 These images are used in this project to build the fabric and run the chain code.